-Even with that extensive background on the best floor jacks for trucks, there might be some lingering questions that need answering.
+Even with that extensive background on the best floor jacks for trucks, you might have some lingering questions whose answers aren’t included in the average owner’s manual.
 The following is a collection of some of the most frequently asked questions about floor jacks.
 Be sure to check for your answer below.

 Q. What kind of floor jack is needed for a truck?